camunda/camunda-docs/docs/reference/grpc.md

 }
 ```

-### CreateWorkflowInstanceWithResult RPC
+### `CreateWorkflowInstanceWithResult` RPC

-Similar to `CreateWorkflowInstance RPC` , creates and starts an instance of the specified workflow.
+Similar to `CreateWorkflowInstance` RPC , creates and starts an instance of the specified workflow.
-Unlike `CreateWorkflowInstance RPC`, the response is returned when the workflow is completed.
+Unlike `CreateWorkflowInstance` RPC, the response is returned when the workflow is completed.

 Note that only workflows with none start events can be started through this command.

-#### Input: CreateWorkflowInstanceWithResultRequest
+#### Input: `CreateWorkflowInstanceWithResultRequest`

 ```protobuf
 message CreateWorkflowInstanceRequest {